SHSAT PREP

 Mathematics: 57 questions

 Our individualized approach and experienced tutors can help your child achieve dramatic score increases in a short amount of time (provided your child completes the homework we assign!).
-By working with us and studying for this test, your child will see improvement in their school grades, study habits, and confidence.
+By working with us and studying for this test, your child can see improvement in their school grades, study habits, and confidence.

 Here's how we do it: